Gray486/Scammer-Tycoon/readme.md

 Scammer Tycoon: A game about scamming people for personal gain.
+I don't want to admit how long this took to make

 Game creator and main coder: Gray Jackson-Noell